Perfect5th/debian-packaging-from-null-to-hello/README.md

 The repository starts off with pretty much nothing except this README and a single script file, `hello-packaging`.
 You'll be adding everything needed to package and install that script.

+If you want to cheat and see what the end result looks like, check out the `debian/latest` branch.

 ## Requirements

 - A installation of a Linux distribution that has these packages installed: